asuh/front-end-windows/readme.md

 In addtion to any of the clean up apps above, one really popular app for helping with privacy is [Win11Debloat](https://github.com/Raphire/Win11Debloat).
 I've used it in conjunction with Winhance and it is a great companion just to be sure.

-I recommend you look through [https://privacytools.techlore.tech/](https://privacytools.techlore.tech/).
-There's a ton of valuable software and links to consume.
+I recommend you look through [https://privacytools.techlore.tech/](https://privacytools.techlore.tech/) and [https://www.privacyguides.org/](https://www.privacyguides.org/).
+There are valuable software and links to consume.

 ## System update and Disk Encryption